trineostaging/trineostaging.github.com/_posts/2011-11-08-does-private-cloud-exist.markdown

 But I've never heard of it's existence.....

 By definition a private cloud should have the same characteristics as a public cloud but be private.
-A private cloud is:
+A public cloud is:
 * Scalable
 * Multi-Tenant
 * Fast to provision